MArch, 16 months (four terms)

 Evan Greenberg, Mehran Gharleghi and Manja van de Worp

 Core Studio 1 - Material Systems

 Evolutionary strategies and computational techniques are used to develop the architectural qualities of different material systems.
 Physical models will explore the integration of material behaviour and fabrication processes.
-Core Studio 1 is supported by weekly sessions on associative modelling in Grasshopper/Rhino, workshops on scripting in VB and in Grasshopper, sessions on geometry and iterative processes, and L-Systems to model and control growth processes.
+Core studio 1 is supported by weekly sessions on associative modelling in Grasshopper/Rhino, workshops on scripting in Python and in Grasshopper, sessions on geometry and iterative processes to model and control growth processes.
 The studio concludes with fully fabricated and digitally modelled, doubly curved material systems that exhibit integrated structural and environmental properties.

 Core Studio 2 - City Systems

-The Core Studio 2 project extends the system logics to a larger and more complex piece of the city.
-We study the microclimatic, typological and social organisations of a defined urban tissue, and the interactions between them across the hierarchical levels analogous to cell, tissue and organ.
-A generative set of rules at the scale of the neighbourhood is developed and initiated.
-The studio concludes with the design of a new urban tissue and its systems, and the detailed design of one ‘cell’ within it through fully fabricated and digital models.
+The core studio 2 project extends the system logics to a larger and more complex piece of the city.
+The microclimatic, typological and social organisations of a defined urban tissue are studied, and an analysis is made of interactions across the hierarchical levels analogous to cell, tissue and organ.
+A generative set of rules at neighbourhood-scale is developed and initiated.
+The studio concludes with the design of a new urban tissue and its systems, and the detailed design of one ‘cell’ within it, with digital and fully fabricated models.

 Emergence Seminar Course

 Emergence has been an important concept in biology, mathematics, artificial intelligence, information theory and computer science, newer domains of climatic modelling and other complex systems analysis and simulations.
 A survey is presented of the mathematics of evolution and embryological development, the data structures and processes of the genome, population dynamics and pressures.
-Applications to architectural design are explored through generative design experiments, concluding with the detailed modelling and analysis of the set of forms, surfaces and structures evolved.
+Applications to architectural design are explored in the generative design experiments, which conclude with the detailed modelling and analysis of the set of evolved forms, surfaces and structures.